MitchRatquest/minimal-linux-script/README.md

 You can run `./minimal.sh` and follow the prompts.
 It uses a fuzzy finder, so you can either type and it will select the best match, use the arrow keys, page up/down, or double click with a mouse to select your entry.
 The default options are the latest versions.

+When you're done, run `./qemu64.sh` to actually run the thing!
+If you want it to be very fast: `./qemu64.sh fast`, to use the kvm features.

 Please note that any kernel after 4.19 requires GCC to be at least 4.6.0.

 # Using buildroot.sh

 run `./buildroot.sh` and wait about 30 minutes.
 This'll generate a basic iso, just like minimal, but with some added options.
 Notably, the entire buildroot infrastructure of packages, tons more options, external toolchains, whatever.
 If you don't want to build a billion dependencies, you can also add any binary to the EXTRA_PACKAGES variable in the buildroot.sh script.
 This'll use static-get to throw stuff into the overlay.
 This is a workaround for possibly shipping a buildroot system with gcc on it, for example.

+At the end, it runs:
+`cp images/rootfs.iso9660 br-rootfs.iso
+qemu-system-x86_64 -m 512M -cdrom br-rootfs.iso -boot d -vga std -smp 4 -device e1000`

 # minimal.sh example